kubernetes/kubectl/cmd/kinflate/docs/workflows.md

 ## Off-the-shelf configuration

-Another complete workflow, with all files owner by the user and maintained in a repository under their control, but based on an [off-the-shelf] configuration that is periodically consulted for updates.
+In this workflow, all files are owned by the user and maintained in a repository under their control, but they are based on an [off-the-shelf] configuration that is periodically consulted for updates.

 ![off-the-shelf config workflow image][workflowOts]

 #### 1) find and [fork] an [OTS] config

-#### 2) clone it as your base
+#### 2) clone it as your [base]

 The [base] directory is maintained in a repo whose upstream is an [OTS] configuration, in this case